kucherenko/jscpd/README.md

  - Generate XML report in pmd-cpd format
  - Generate JSON report
  - Integrate with CI systems, use thresholds for level of duplications
- - Have powerful [API](docs/api.md) for extend functionality and usage
+ - The powerful [API](docs/api.md) for extend functionality and usage

 ## Getting started